CITF-Malaysia/citf-public/README.md

 2) vax_state: Daily and cumulative vaccination at state level, as at 2359 of date.

 **Static data**

-_Unlike the datasets above, this data will (probably) be unchanged for the duration of the program, barring an update from the source, e.g. if DOSM makes an update to population estimates._
+1) population: Total, adult (18+), and elderly (60+) population at state level, [from DOSM](http://pqi.stats.gov.my/searchBI.php?tahun=2020&kodData=2&kodJadual=1&kodCiri=1&kodNegeri=Semua).

-1) population: Total, adult (18+), and elderly (60+) population at state level, [from DOSM](http://pqi.stats.gov.my/searchBI.php?tahun=2020&kodData=2&kodJadual=1&kodCiri=1&kodNegeri=Semua)
+_Unlike the datasets above, this data will (probably) be unchanged for the duration of the program, barring an update from the source, e.g. if DOSM makes an update to population estimates.
+We provide this data here not to supersede the source, but rather to synchronise computation of statistics down to the Nth decimal place, e.g. % of population that is vaccinated._

 **More datasets will be shared in the coming days.**